McPherson football, volleyball focusing on process in hunt for repeat league titles

 “It’s hard not to look ahead or just be timid to even think about it, but at the end of the day you have to take it one week at a time,” said McPherson football senior, Trey Buckbee.

-In the last three seasons, McPherson hasn’t made it past the semifinals on the road to state.
-In order to make it to state – in what will be the first time for the team’s seniors, the Bullpups are honing in on the intangibles.
+McPherson hasn’t made it past the semifinals on the road to state in the last three seasons.
+But, to make it to state in what will be the first time for the team’s seniors, the Bullpups are honing in on the intangibles.

 “We have a lot of talent,” said Pavlovich.
 “Honestly, we have to work on our discipline, our enthusiasm and our chemistry as a team.
 Once we get that down, we can be pretty dangerous.”